yuanningli/tonal_BCI_decoding/README.md

 ## Contents

 ### Jupyter Notebooks
 - **preprocessing.ipynb**: This notebook is dedicated to data preprocessing.
-It includes the selection of discriminative and response electrodes, as well as the generation of label matrices.
+It includes the selection of discriminative and responsive electrodes, as well as the generation of label matrices.

-- **evaluation.ipynb**: This notebook focuses on the final evaluation of the project.
+- **main.ipynb**: This notebook focuses on the final evaluation of the project.

 - **transfers_matrix.csv**: This is external transfer matrix collected from the CCL corpus for language model purposes.